Simple Theory of Chiral Fermion Dark Matter: Introduction

 \section{Introduction}

 The necessity for having a particle dark matter (DM) candidate is a compelling reason for physics beyond the Standard Model (SM).
 There are indeed a variety of DM models in the literature.
-(For a review of WIMP dark matter candidates see Refs.~\cite{Cushman:2013zza, Arcadi:2017kky}.)
-If the DM is thermally produced in the early Universe, then its mass should lie in the range ${\cal O}$(10)~GeV -- ${\cal O}$(100)~TeV to explain the measured value of the DM energy density by the freeze-out mechanism.
+(For a review of weakly interacting massive particle (WIMP) dark matter candidates see Refs.~\cite{Cushman:2013zza, Arcadi:2017kky}.)
+If the DM is thermally produced in the early Universe, then its mass should be below ${\cal O}$(100)~TeV to explain the measured value of the DM energy density by the freeze-out mechanism.
+This upper bound on the mass arises from unitarity constraints~\cite{Griest:1989wd}.
 Why the DM mass lies in this range is an open question, with many DM models assuming this as an input.
-In the supersymmetric (SUSY) extension of the SM, the MSSM, assuming $R$-parity, the lightest SUSY particle is a candidate for thermal WIMP, and its mass scale may be justified if SUSY is to provide an explanation for the gauge hierarchy problem \cite{Roszkowski:2017nbc}.
+In the supersymmetric (SUSY) extension of the SM, the minimal supersymmetric SM, assuming $R$ parity, the lightest SUSY particle is a candidate for a thermal WIMP, and its mass scale may be justified if SUSY is to provide an explanation for the gauge hierarchy problem \cite{Roszkowski:2017nbc}.
 The absence of any SUSY signature at the LHC thus far has prompted theoretical searches for well-motivated non-SUSY thermal DM candidates.
-In this case a protection mechanism for its stability is needed, and it is highly desirable to have a symmetry-based mechanism to keep its mass in the ${\cal O}$(10)~GeV -- ${\cal O}$(100)~TeV range.
+In this case a protection mechanism for its stability is needed, and it is highly desirable to have a symmetry-based mechanism to keep its mass below ${\cal O}$(100)~TeV.

-Some of the proposed DM candidates, notably the ``minimal DM models" \cite{Cirelli:2005uq}, do provide a mechanism for the stability of DM based on the SM gauge symmetry.
+Some of the proposed DM candidates, notably the ``minimal DM models''\cite{Cirelli:2005uq}, do provide a mechanism for the stability of DM based on the SM gauge symmetry.
 For example, an $SU(2)_L$ quintuplet with zero hypercharge is absolutely stable and can explain the DM relic abundance if its mass is near $4.4$ TeV \cite{Cirelli:2009uv}.
 However, such models do not explain why the DM mass is around $4.4$~TeV.
 With the DM candidate being a vector-like fermion under the SM gauge symmetry, its mass could have been much higher in principle.
 This comment also applies to minimal DM candidates which are elementary scalars.
-(These minimal DM models are currently under stress from both direct detection searches~\cite{1805.12562} and indirect detection limits~\cite{Fermi-LAT:2016uux}.)
+(These minimal DM models are currently under stress from both direct detection searches~\cite{1608.07648, 1708.06917, 1805.12562} and indirect detection limits~\cite{Fermi-LAT:2016uux}.)